Arianvba24/Extracting-shoes-data-from-Adidas-web-page/README.md

 Once we get the IDs and do the https requests we find another security barrier in the API
 ![image](https://github.com/user-attachments/assets/1dc762b0-b34f-494e-a309-4682a318204b)

-We can find to kind of security barriers:
+We can find two kinds of security barriers:

 - Javascript generated credentials to access the API
 - Javascript anti-scrape barrier